 - an eye exam to determine if damage to the eye has occurred

-Some cases of malignant hypertension can be prevented.
-If you have high blood pressure, it is important for you to check your blood pressure regularly.
-It is also important for you to take all prescribed medications without missing any doses.
-Take your medications and follow your doctor’s advice.
+Some cases of hypertensive emergencies can be prevented.
+If you have high blood pressure, it’s important for you to check your blood pressure regularly.
+It’s also important for you to take all prescribed medications without missing any doses.
+Try to also maintain a healthy lifestyle and follow your doctor’s advice.

 Make sure to treat any ongoing health conditions that may put you at risk for a hypertensive emergency.
 Seek immediate treatment if you develop any symptoms.
 You’ll need urgent care to help reduce organ damage.